That 90s Show (Tom Sharah)

 Not only is Sharah a ‘90s kid through and through, but he is naturally funny storyteller, which gives additional appeal to the personal anecdotes with which he peppers the show’s soundtrack.
 The manner in which these stories, delivered in casual, conversational style from a blow-up plastic couch surrounded by kitsch memorabilia, are interwoven with pop-culture references shows a careful craftendess that makes for a tightly woven 60 minute show the celebrates the good, the bad and the ugly of its now 15 year old subject.
 The manner with which Sharah exploits the fourth wall awareness that sets cabaret apart from musical theatre, is absolutely engaging to the point that his extended stories do not interrupt, but rather add to the completeness of this cabaret experience.

 Even though I’m more of a ‘80s girl, I couldn’t help but love every moment of this gloriously fun-filled show.
 Indeed, “That 90s Show: is quite possibly the best cabaret experience I have ever had.
 And judging by the booing and concert foot-stamping that audience members enacted upon being told that the show was over, it seems like I’m not the only one.
-Regardless of what particular decade most floats your boat, “That 90s Show” is sure to make good of its initial song promise of entertainment because Tom Sharah is good, and outta sight and he will leaving wanting more to the point of heading home to scour your cd collection for its vintage gems from this last great decade.
+Regardless of what particular decade most floats your boat, “That 90s Show” is sure to make good of its initial song promise of entertainment because Tom Sharah is good, and outta sight and he will leave you wanting more to the point of heading home to scour your cd collection for its vintage gems from this last great decade.